 - Industry certifications and quality standards

-The typical sales cycle for B2B is much longer than for B2C.
+The typical sales cycle for B2C is much shorter than for B2B.
 Selling straight-to-consumer often happens within one website browsing session.

 For example, a customer looking for a plumber might do the following within twenty minutes: